 Outcomes and Qualifications

-Regardless of the level of a student’s starting point, including levels of attainment when he arrives at Aurora Brambles East School, we support them to reach their full potential by maximising opportunities to gain a portfolio of appropriate qualifications.
+Regardless of the level of a student’s starting point, including levels of attainment when he arrives at Aurora Woodlands School, we support them to reach their full potential by maximising opportunities to gain a portfolio of appropriate qualifications.
 This is essential for all students at our school.

 External assessors have verified that since starting at the school, students have made at least “good” progress in core subjects of English, Maths, Science and Computing.